Gurobi/gurobi-ai-modeling/source/intro-vs-ml.rst

 Mathematical Optimization is a prescriptive approach for decision-making
 ------------------------------------------------------------------------
 Mathematical optimization, on the other hand, is inherently **prescriptive**.
-Its goal is to find the best possible, and mathematically proven, decision given an objective and constraints which you define to represent your real-life problem.
+Its goal is to find the best possible, and mathematically proven, set of decisions given an objective and constraints which you define to represent your real-life problem.
 Libraries like |gurobipy|_ and |pyomo|_ can be used to define the models.
 However, defining the model structure is often more involved than with Machine Learning.